How reliable is John F Kennedy International Airport?

 On weather, New York is an unusually calm-weather airport year-round.
 September is the calmest stretch for flying, scoring 96 out of 100 for favorable conditions, while March is the most disruptive at 85, driven mainly by low visibility & fog and high winds.
 The year is relatively steady, so no single month stands out as one to avoid on weather alone.

 If you're connecting through JFK, give yourself room.
-A domestic connection wants at least about 50 minutes, and international transfer wants roughly 105 minutes once immigration and a bag recheck are in the mix.
+Real itineraries sold through JFK bottom out around 71 minutes for a domestic connection, and international transfer wants roughly 105 minutes once immigration and a bag recheck are in the mix.
 Those are floors, not comfortable buffers β one inbound delay can erase them, so add margin when the connection matters.

 None of this guarantees your specific flight β itβs the backdrop.
 To turn it into a booking, score real flights to New York, read how we weigh it all in how the PlaneSane Score works, and brush up with how to pick a reliable flight and avoiding weather delays.